ACZD254/ACZD254/README.md

-- Hi, I’m Soumitra Pandit
+- Hi, I’m Soumitra Pandit and I really need to add ReadMe Files.
 - You can find some of the cool stuff I've built here.
 - How to reach me - spandit@wpi.edu